marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       Acknowledgements
     subtitle: December 2024
     link: https://drive.google.com/file/d/1RYoCw_iD6k8LoRMNadmCmTP0tDkJtl8U/view?usp=sharing
-    description: Drawing on the acknowledgements of more than 2,000 publications in the top five economics journals, this article demonstrates that the seminar presentations of these articles are concentrated among 12 top institutions and geographically in the Americas.
-Second, this study finds robust and significant correlations between presenting at Harvard University and publishing in the Quarterly Journal of Economics (QJE) and between presenting at the University of Chicago and publishing in the Journal of Political Economy (JPE).
-Articles presented at Harvard and published in the QJE have, on average, a similar impact in terms of citations compared to other QJE articles, while also exhibiting a larger variance in terms of citations.
-However, articles presented at Harvard by authors affiliated with the institution and published in the QJE have a lower median impact compared to articles presented at Harvard by unaffiliated authors and published in the QJE.
-Articles presented at the University of Chicago and published in the JPE have, on average, a similar impact in terms of citations as other articles published in JPE.
+    description: This article analyzes acknowledgments from over 2,000 top economics journal publications, showing that seminar presentations are concentrated at 12 elite institutions, primarily in the Americas.
+Significant associations are found between presenting at Harvard and publishing in the Quarterly Journal of Economics (QJE), and between presenting at the University of Chicago and publishing in the Journal of Political Economy (JPE).
+Articles presented at Harvard and published in QJE have similar average citations but higher variance, with Harvard-affiliated authors more likely to receive below-median citations.
+JPE articles presented at the University of Chicago have similar average citations compared to other JPE publications.
     headline: ""
 publications:
   - title: Tracing the International Transmission of a Crisis Through Multinational